Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Conventional parametric and semiparametric AFT modeling

-Unlike parametric AFT models, in semiparametric AFT models, the distribution of $\epsilon_i$ is left unspecified.
-We still consider $f(\boldx_i) = \boldx_i^{\top} \boldbeta$, linear relationship for the mean function.
-Rank-based estimators for semiparametric AFT models are based on weighted estimating functions constructed using the ranks of the censored residuals, $e_i(\boldbeta) = \log Y_i - \boldx_i^{\top}\boldbeta, i=1, \ldots, n$.
-Specifically, estimating functions with the Gehan-type weight are \citep{Pren:line:1978,Jin:Lin:Wei:Ying:rank:2003}
+Unlike PAFT models, in SAFT models, the distribution of $\epsilon_i$ is left unspecified.
+We still consider $f(\boldx_i) = \boldx_i^{\top} \boldbeta$ as the linear relationship for the mean function.
+Rank-based estimators for SAFT models are based on weighted estimating functions constructed using the ranks of the censored residuals, $e_i(\boldbeta) = \log Y_i - \boldx_i^{\top}\boldbeta, i=1, \ldots, n$.
+This approach aligns conceptually with the widely utilized nonparametric test that employs rank sums.\cite{fygenson1994monotone} Specifically, estimating functions with the Gehan-type weight is given by \citep{Pren:line:1978,Jin:Lin:Wei:Ying:rank:2003}

 The rank-based estimator for $\boldbeta$ is then defined as the solution to $U_{G}(\boldbeta ) = 0$.
-Note that (\ref{wee_rank_geh}) is a gradient of the convex function
+Note that (\ref{wee_rank_geh}) is the gradient of the convex function

 where $[a]^{-}$ denotes $| \min ( a, 0) |$.
 Therefore, the rank-based estimator for $\boldbeta$ can be equivalently obtained by minimizing \eqref{eqn:g1loss}.
-The resulting estimator for $\boldbeta$ were shown to be consistent and asymptotically normally distributed \citep{Rito:esti:1990,Ying:larg:1993,Jin:Lin:Wei:Ying:rank:2003}.
+The resulting estimator for $\boldbeta$ has been shown to be consistent and asymptotically normally distributed \citep{Rito:esti:1990,Ying:larg:1993,Jin:Lin:Wei:Ying:rank:2003}.
 An induced smoothed version of \eqref{wee_rank_geh} is a more recently proposed variant of rank-based estimators and has the following form: